msolo/iMavis/docs/index.md

 Quickly repeat any of the last few phrases without having to retype them.
 There are simple keyboard shortcuts to control the selection.

 ## Tab Complete
 Quickly access frequent phrases by the tab key to suggest the best matches.
-Your list of phrases can be easily edited, refer to the  [Cheat Sheet](docs/help.md) for more detailed information.
+Your list of phrases can be easily edited, refer to the  [Cheat Sheet](help.md) for more detailed information.

-## Prounciations
+## Pronunciations
 English is a fickle beast, so you can edit the pronunciations of specific words so that it sounds how it should.
 This is most often useful with proper nouns, names and acronyms.

 ## Soundbites